leroythelegend/rough_idea_project_cars/README.md

  13 };
 ```

-Decoder is loosely based on the interpreter pattern which decodes specific elements of a packet e.g.
+Decoder is loosely based on the interpreter pattern, which decodes specific elements of a packet e.g.

 ```
   8 class Decoder_F32: public Decoder {